kicaj29/aws/Messeging/readme.md

 ![001-client-pooling.png](./images/001-client-pooling.png)

-Client polling is a common way to get status information on a long-running transaction.
+Client polling is a common way to get **status information on a long-running transaction**.
 Advantages:
 * Convenient to replace a synchronous flow Disadvantages